github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 - A _check run_ is an individual CI test that runs on a commit.
 - A _check suite_ is a group of check runs.
 - A _commit status_ marks the state of a commit, for example `error`, `failure`, `pending`, or `success`, and is visible in a pull request on {% data variables.product.prodname_dotcom %}.
 Both check suites and check runs contain commit statuses.
-For more information about checks, see "[AUTOTITLE](/rest/checks)" and "[AUTOTITLE](/rest/guides/using-the-rest-api-to-interact-with-checks)."

-Each time new code is pushed to a repository, {% data variables.product.prodname_dotcom %} sends the [`check_suite` webhook event](/webhooks-and-events/webhooks/webhook-events-and-payloads#check_suite) to all {% data variables.product.prodname_github_apps %} installed on the repository.
-To receive all checks event actions, the app must have the `checks:write` permission. {% data variables.product.prodname_dotcom %} automatically creates `check_suite` events for new code commits in a repository using the default flow, although you can change the default settings.
-For more information, see "[AUTOTITLE](/rest/checks#update-repository-preferences-for-check-suites)."
+{% data variables.product.prodname_dotcom %} automatically creates `check_suite` events for new code commits in a repository using the default flow, although you can change the default settings.
+For more information, see "[AUTOTITLE](/rest/checks/suites#update-repository-preferences-for-check-suites)."
 Here's how the default flow works:

-1. Whenever someone pushes code to the repository, {% data variables.product.prodname_dotcom %} sends the `check_suite` event with an action of `requested` to all {% data variables.product.prodname_github_apps %} installed on the repository that have the `checks:write` permission.
-This event lets the apps know that code was pushed and that {% data variables.product.prodname_dotcom %} has automatically created a new check suite.
+1. When someone pushes code to the repository, {% data variables.product.prodname_dotcom %} automatically sends the `check_suite` event with an action of `requested` to all {% data variables.product.prodname_github_apps %} installed on the repository that have the `checks:write` permission.
+This event lets the apps know that code was pushed to the repository, and that {% data variables.product.prodname_dotcom %} has automatically created a new check suite.
-1. When your app receives this event, it can [add check runs](/rest/checks#create-a-check-run) to that suite.
+1. When your app receives this event, it can add check runs to that suite.
-1. Your check runs can include [annotations](/rest/checks#annotations-object) that are displayed on specific lines of code.
+1. Your check runs can include annotations that are displayed on specific lines of code.
 Annotations are visible in the **Checks** tab.
 When you create an annotation for a file that is part of the pull request, the annotations are also shown in the **Files changed** tab.
+For more information, see the `annotations` object in the "[AUTOTITLE](/rest/checks/runs#create-a-check-run)" documentation.

+For more information about checks, see "[AUTOTITLE](/rest/checks)" and "[AUTOTITLE](/rest/guides/using-the-rest-api-to-interact-with-checks)."

 ## Prerequisites